Privacy Statement for ASHA

 Additionally, we may offer message boards, voice communication features, and other interactive or social-type features on the System.
 Please be aware that these areas may allow you to publicly post, and share with other users, certain messages, content, or other information.
 Although we may take certain precautions to protect those who use these areas of the System, we encourage you to be wary of giving out any User Information—or any personally identifiable information of others to which you may have access—in such public forums.
 The information you post or disclose can be collected and used by people you don't know to identify you or others.
 We cannot guarantee the privacy and safety of these areas and are therefore not responsible for any information you choose to post.
 Your use of these features is fully at your own risk.

 As a user browses a website that has partnered with a specific remarketing advertising network, the advertising network provider stores a number in the user's browser (using a cookie) in order to remember the user's visits to the site.
 This number uniquely identifies a web browser on a specific computer, not a person.
 ASHA can then target advertisements to specific users based on their behavior on the System.
+Please refer to our cookie statement for more information on the cookies that are set on our System and how you can manage your preferences.

 Each view of a page on the System is logged.
 Information such as the user's Internet Protocol ("IP") address, browser type, time of day, and duration of activity on the website is recorded.
 This information may be used by ASHA, or third parties designated by ASHA, to analyze trends, administer the System, track users' movements, and gather broad demographic information for aggregate use or for other business purposes.